 Admission to the Honors program normally occurs at the end of the first year.
-Students planning to apply to the Honors program should consult the Honors advisor before registering in first year.
+Students planning to apply to the Honors program should consult the Honors/Academic advisor before registering.

-Admission to Honors requires a 7.0 AGPA on \star 24, and a 7.0 GPA in all courses in the major.
-(Refer to §14.2 for information on AGPA calculation.)
-Admission at the end of the second or third year requires a 7.0 GPA on all previous courses and a 7.0 GPA on all Native Studies courses taken.
+Admission to Honors requires a 3.0 AGPA on ★24, and a 3.3 GPA in all courses in the major.
+(Refer to \$14.2 for information on AGPA calculation.)
+Admission at the end of the second or third year requires a 3.0 GPA on all previous courses and a 3.3 GPA on all Native Studies courses taken.
 All applicants must also present the high school subject requirements specified for the BA NS program (see §15.9.1).

-- High School Requirements: There is no admission directly from high school. - (2) Transfer Applicants: Refer to general admission requirements, above. - (3) Nonmatriculated Applicants: There is no direct admission.
+- (1) High School Requirements: There is no admission directly from high school. - Transfer Applicants: Refer to general admission requirements, above. - (3) Nonmatriculated Applicants: There is no direct admission.
 Admission to the BA NS program (see §15.9.1) and completion of the first year meeting general admission requirements, above, is required.